gloria-ho/examples/rubyRails.md

 `rails new` [options]

-`rails new rails_todos --skip-coffee --skip-action-cable --skip-active-storage --skip-turbolinks --skip-bundle --database=postgresql`
+`rails new rails_todos --skip-coffee --skip-action-cable --skip-active-storage --skip-turbolinks --database=postgresql`

 **To start a new server environment:**